Illumina/PromoterAI/README.md

 chr1	29569	-1
 chr1	17435	-1
 ```
-After preparing these files, run `preprocess.sh` with the paths to the genome `.fa` file, the profile and position `.tsv` files, and an output folder for writing the generated TFRecord files.
+After preparing these files, set `promoterai/` as the working directory and run `preprocess.sh` with the paths to the genome `.fa` file, the profile and position `.tsv` files, and an output folder for writing the generated TFRecord files.
 For multi-species training, run the preprocessing step separately for each species.
 Next, run `train.sh`, specifying the TFRecord folder(s) and an output folder for saving the trained model.
 After training, run `finetune.sh` using the trained model as input.
 The fine-tuned model will be saved in a new folder with `_finetune` appended to the original model folder name.

 ## Contact